He's not due to make his debut in a

 At Stanford, he would joined Brook and Robin Lopez, the 7-foot twins at San Joaquin High in Fresno, Calif., to make up an all-freshman frontcourt for Coach Trent Johnson that would have been every bit as dominant as Michigan's trio of Chris Weber, Juwan Howard and Ray Jackson was in helping the Wolverines advance to the 1992 NCAA title game against Duke.

-His impact at Washington?
+His impact at

 Well, as long as he's in a Husky uniform – and here's saying that will be for just one season – the team will be a solid threat to not only win the Pac 10 title but also to get to the Final Four.
-He's that good.

 Offensively, his variety of skills – posting up, driving, shooting, handling and passing – surpasses those of any big man who isn't already in the NBA.
 And his abilities as a rebounder and shot blocker, though not at the level of Oden, are vastly underappreciated by many.